The Soul Star ⭐️ The Planet of Algoritmo

 Dead forever?
 That was possible.
 There’s a great deal of chance in all this, and also a latter chance, death, which often doesn’t allow us to wait long enough for the favours of the former.

 The station master poured everyone another cup of tea, although the three rangers at the table could hardly see the cups he had set before them, having decided to obliterate their senses with mescahol.
-Thinking of his own family beneath him in the watery grave, the station master took pity on Algotodo, who was clearly heart-broken because of the loss of one woman.
+Thinking of his own family beneath him in the watery grave, the station master took pity on Algotodo, who was clearly heart-broken because of the loss of his fiancée.

-The focus of Algotodo’s grief, on this one woman called Mai, focused the station master’s more general grief.
+The focus of Algotodo’s grief, on this one woman called Wei, focused the station master’s more general grief.
 He didn’t have children of his own, yet he thought of each one of his brothers and sisters, and of each one of the friends he’d known.
-Then he thought of his parents, who had arrived in that vast watery world long before the others.
+Then he thought of his parents, who had gone to that vast watery world long before the others.
 It all came down to the same thing in the end.

-There were precious few luxuries on the station, yet the station master went back to the kitchen, opened a cupboard that was hidden at the back of a cupboard that stored old tea pots, funnels, filters, and distillers.
-From behind all these, he brought out two little, hard, shell-shaped pastries, and put them on a little plate.
+There were precious few luxuries on the station, yet the station master went back to the kitchen, opened a cupboard where he stored old tea pots, funnels, filters, and distillers.
+He brought out two little, hard, shell-shaped pastries, and put them on a little plate.
 He had been saving these pastries for a special occasion, knowing how potently they combined with the tea.
-When Algotodo saw them, their shell shape reminded him of picking sea shells by what used to be the ocean, which was now mixed with the greater underwater world.
+When Algotodo saw them, their shell shape reminded him of picking sea shells by what used to be the ocean, which now covered all the beaches the Jiadese would ever know.

 The tea on the tip of his tongue dissolved the sugar and butter of the pastry.
 Each drop of tea was charged with bits of energy that went straight from his tongue into his brain.
-This allowed him to take a great leap: perhaps memory wasn’t just capable of grasping the best in life — the essence of Mai — but also of carrying the entire architecture of memory, without giving way to despair, into the future.
+This allowed him to take a great leap.
+Perhaps, he thought, he hoped to himself, memory wasn’t just capable of grasping the best in life, that is, the essence of Wei, but also of carrying the entire architecture of memory, without giving way to despair, into the future.

 Mais, quand d’un passé ancien rien ne subsiste, après la mort des êtres, après la destruction des choses, seules, plus frêles mais plus vivaces, plus immatérielles, plus persistantes, plus fidèles, l’odeur et la saveur restent encore longtemps, comme des âmes, à se rappeler, à attendre, à espérer, sur la ruine de tout le reste, à porter sans fléchir, sur leur gouttelette presque impalpable, l’édifice immense du souvenir.